for piano and ebows

 Dedicated to Julia Den Boer

 The electronics in this piece use amplification as a musical parameter.
-The microphones function as a lens that zooms in and out of the mechanics of the instrument; a second room – an electrocaustic, immanent space – envelops the presence of the piano resonating in the real room, to which is added a further sound level composed of reworked piano samples synchronised by means of a digital support.
-At this point we have a double concentric perspective: the musical one, expressed through the performer’s actions, and the sound one produced by the body of the instrument and projected by the loudspeakers.
+The microphones function as lenses that zoom in and out of the mechanics of the instrument exposing an electrocaustic immanent layer that ultimately integrates the resonance of the piano in the room.
+Further sound-space is additionally opened by a few reworked piano samples synchronised by means of a digital support.
+At this point we have a multi-dimensional sound object: the musical layer, generated by the interactions of the performer, and the layer of the bodies projected by the loudspeakers into the surrounding environment.